4lbertoC/mirrordelivery/README.md

 The game is tile-based, but the map is drawn only once on level load on a dedicated canvas, to improve performance on mobile devices.

+#### Audio
+I use jsfx library to do all the audio in the game.
+The single sounds are generated at runtime, including the music notes.

 #### Level Editor
 Each level of the game can be edited and shared by exporting and importing their JSON.
 Cusotm Levels are persisted to the local storage.